Run the

 ).
 Grid density can be set automatically (Auto switch on) or specified manually in the edit box.

 Colors of the bounding box, grid line and scale axes are set below after clicking on the squares.
 When you hover over a square, a tool tip shows which element the color will be assigned to.
-To reset the colors back to default, click .
+To reset the colors back to default, click

-Scale is activated in the right toolbar.
-Its parameters can be adjusted in the window revealed by a secondary-mouse click over the icon or in the Volume Options.
+Scale Scale is activated in the right toolbar.
+Its parameters can be adjusted in the window revealed by a secondary-mouse click over the

-Outside adds a scale ruler to the outside of the bounding box.
-Center adds a scale ruler into the center of the bounding box.
-Focus locks the scale ruler in the center of the image window.
+Scale: Outside adds a scale ruler to the outside of the bounding box.
+Scale: Center adds a scale ruler into the center of the bounding box.
+Scale: Focus locks the scale ruler in the center of the image window.
 Only the dimensions selected using the three axis buttons (X, Y, Z) are shown.

 Grid and Scale (Standard renderer)